Writer Profile

 Full-time Lecturer, Faculty of Economics, Kanto Gakuin UniversitySpecialization / History of Western Political Thought

-I myself have dedicated a considerable portion of my life to things that are consistently "unpopular": American football, brutal death metal, and the history of political thought.
-The ramen mentioned at the beginning is also a part of my youth.
-During high school, after American football practice in the summer, I ate ramen almost every day at Hiyoura (the area behind Hiyoshi Station).
-(By the way, I also love cup ramen.)
+I myself have dedicated a considerable portion of my life to things that are consistently "unpopular," such as American football, brutal death metal, and the history of political thought.
+The ramen mentioned at the beginning was also a part of my youth.
+During high school, after American football practice in the summer, I would eat ramen at Hiyoura almost every day (by the way, I also love cup ramen).
 However, even I do not have as much confidence in my palate for judging the taste of ramen as a critic who eats it 365 days a year.
 When looking for a new ramen shop, I refer to the opinions of ramen critics rather than someone who only eats ramen once a year.
 This is because I believe there are qualitative differences in "opinions."

 *Affiliations and titles are as of the time of publication.